What can I do with a BSW degree?

 Students currently enrolled in other faculties or schools at the University of Manitoba may register for Social Work courses provided they have completed a minimum of 30 credit hours of university study and achieved a minimum Cumulative Grade Point Average of 2.5.
 These students will also be limited to completion of SWRK 1310 and SWRK 2080 plus nine credit hours of required social work courses.

-Courses available to Special Students and students enrolled in other faculties and schools at the University of Manitoba:
+Courses available to students enrolled in other faculties and schools at the University of Manitoba:

 Required Social Work Courses